We will build the following model:

 In contrast to the previous step, however, the tank does not decide for itself when to switch from input mode

 to output mode.
 This will be determined by the On Product Out Change trigger on the flow pipe.
-Add a “Close
+Remove the existing

-Inputs and Open Outputs” action there, but instead of applying the action to the
+Inputs and Open Outputs” action on the second flow pipe.
+Instead of applying the action to the

 (i.e. the flow pipe) use the sampler button () to click on the receiving tank.